BENADRYL 12.5 (Benadryl allergy 12.5 MG)

-BENADRYL 12.5 (Benadryl allergy 12.5 MG)**

 Pill imprint BENADRYL 12.5 has been identified as Benadryl allergy 12.5 MG.

-Benadryl Allergy is used in the treatment of allergic reactions; extrapyramidal reaction; cold symptoms; cough; hay fever (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Benadryl Allergy is used in the treatment of allergic reactions; extrapyramidal reaction; cough; allergic rhinitis; cold symptoms (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
-Benadryl Allergy 12.5 MG is not subject to the Controlled Substances Act.
+Benadryl Allergy 12.5 MG is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: